GitPaulo/data-structures-visualiser/README.md

-# Algorithms &amp; Data Structures Visualiser Tool
+# Data Structures Visualiser Tool
 This is an application made with electron.
 It's goal is to display visualisations of data structures and their algorithms involved with manipulating the data stored.
+The structure of the app has been made to easily allow the addition of visualisation items. (read below)

 **Implemented Data Structures Visualisations:**
 - Static Array